jinghuazhao/gaawr2/README.md

 <!-- badges: end -->

-It gathers information, meta-data and scripts in a two-part Henry-Stewart talk by Zhao (2009, <doi:10.69645/DCRY5578>), which showcases analysis in aspects such as testing of polymorphic variant(s) for Hardy-Weinberg equilibrium, association with trait using genetic and statistical models as well as Bayesian implementation, power calculation in study design and genetic annotation.
+This is an updated version of a Henry-Stewart talk by  Zhao (2009, <doi:10.69645/DCRY5578>), which gathers information, meta-data and scripts to showcases analysis in aspects such as testing of polymorphic variant(s) for Hardy-Weinberg equilibrium, association with trait using genetic and statistical models as well as Bayesian implementation, power calculation in study design and genetic annotation.
 It also covers R integration with the Linux environment, GitHub, package creation and web applications.

 ## Installation